Learning Optimal Topology for Ad-hoc Robot Networks: Simulations

-Our dataset includes 2000 records of various configurations of a 10-robot network as well as their optimal topologies, computed by Algorithm \ref{alg:OTC}, in the format presented in Section \ref{subsec:embed}.
-We set the zone range as 1, while the values corresponding to connectivity threshold and tension bound factor are 0.5 and 0.1, respectively.
+Our dataset includes 2000 records of various configurations of a 10-robot\footnote{\y{In many real-world applications \cite{huang2022construction,hu2021decentralized}, the number of robots is around 10 to simultaneously exploit their cooperations and minimize complexities such as safety and collision avoidance concerns.}} network as well as their optimal topologies, computed by Algorithm \ref{alg:OTC}, in the format presented in Section \ref{subsec:embed}.
+We assign a value of 1 to the zone range, while values corresponding to connectivity threshold and tension bound factor are 0.5 and 0.1, respectively.
 We first shuffle the dataset before forking the local datasets associated with each of the multi-class classification problems.
-As already explained in Section \ref{subsec:arch}, each local dataset is associated with the target labels of a particular robot of the network.
-The label contents are indeed integer cluster IDs which are encoded to binary vectors.
+As already explained in Section \ref{subsubsec:arch}, each local dataset is associated with the target labels of a particular robot of the network.
+The label are indeed integer cluster IDs which are encoded to binary vectors.
 We also decrease the index of each robot by one unit so that the ID range [1,10] is substituted with [0,9] to be compatible with the numbering convention of output layers of deep neural networks under Keras framework.

-We take separate disjoint splits of local datasets into account for training, validation, and testing purposes of OpTopNET estimators, say, \%72, \%18, and \%10 of the overall number of the available records, respectively.